Feature & Advantages

 It provides an economic route to meeting quality specifications and a platform for creating premium fuels.
 Improves fuel combustion by reducing ignition delay.

 What should I look for in a cetane booster?

 Contrary to some propaganda, alkyl nitrates still offer the greatest improvement in cetane number, with measured increases of up to eight points.

 When it comes to alkyl nitrates, 2-Ethylhexyl nitrate (2-EHN) is the most popular and most respected.

 It offers more consistent ignition quality whilst reducing unwanted and negative combustion conditions.

-Fuel additive manufacturers recognise both the benefits of boosting the cetane number and using 2-EHN so much now that most offer cetane improvers.
+Fuel additive manufacturers recognize both the benefits of boosting the cetane number and using 2-EHN so much now that most offer cetane improvers.

-From close examination it appears many cetane boosters contain useless fillers.
-To maximise profits most manufacturers still insist on the single bottle per tank philosophy.
+From the close examination, it appears many cetane boosters contain useless fillers.
+To maximize profits most manufacturers still insist on the single bottle per tank philosophy.